Do you have a mould problem?

 How does Pure Maintenance treat black mould?

-Pure Maintenance UK offers an innovative, patented dry fog technology, treats and reduces mould contamination and helps inhibit regrowth.
-We use a dry fog sterilant called InstaPURE to completely treat and reduce all surface and airborne mould contamination.
+Pure Maintenance UK is a diagnosis-led mould specialist, 15,000+ homes treated - diagnose the cause, match the method, treat the home, and prove the outcome.
+We use a dry fog sterilant called InstaPURE which reaches every surface the air touches, oxidising and destroying the living mould, bringing spore counts down to outdoor-air levels.
 It denatures mould at a molecular level (destroys the proteins and cell walls of mould to render it inert) and, like all sterilants, destroys the mould first before it is physically removed.

 Our second dry fog, EverPURE, is our anti-microbial film.
 We apply it once the mould in the home has been treated.
-It forms a covalent bond with all surfaces which prevents mould from coming back.
+It bonds to the surfaces the fog reaches and leaves a durable layer that helps inhibit regrowth.
 The anti-microbial film is made up of positively charged nitrogen molecules with carbon atoms stacked on top.
 Microscopically, it looks like a bed of nails as the carbon atoms create a spike.
 Any new pathogens introduced to the property following our treatment are electrostatically attracted to the positive charge and the carbon spike pierces the outer membrane, inhibiting them on contact.

 Pure Maintenance UK treats mould problems at a molecular level.
 By treating the mould at this level, Pure Maintenance is able to both treat the mould and reduce future re-growth.
-This improves the air quality of your home and protecting the health of your family.
+Then we prove it - your home's reset to outdoor-air levels, in a written report you keep.